riojosdev/node-readsync/readme.md

 A minimalistic & lightweight notification system, built using Service Workers and NodeJS.

-The system is built using a server-client architecture that uses the client browser's service workers to push and receive notifications from a NodeJS server.
-The system is able to work on most of the devices which supports the modern browser.
+The system is built using a server-client architecture that uses the client browser's service workers to push and receive notifications from a NodeJS REST API server.
+The system is able to work on most of the devices with modern browsers which supports Service Workers.

 Each platforms have a different UI design to represent notifications, so the user experience might differ across different platforms.
 Customizing options would be supported in the future to enable better user accessibility.

+The service worker is the main dependency needed for push notifications to work.
+As it is still a new feature in most browsers, there might be breaking changes.

+## Getting started
+To get started, clone and cd the repo:

+`$ git clone https://github.com/riojosdev/node-readsync.git && cd node-readsync`

+Install all dependencies with NPM:

+`$ npm install`

+Start the server with:

+`$ node app.js`

 ## Server Routes
 |Route|Description|